 The template is not free – its cost is $ 149, but for this money, you will get a fully working store, which you will need to fill with goods and place on the hosting.

-In the front-end part of our eCommerce template, you will find such features as the product descriptions page, landing page, categories pages, all support pages (contact, FAQ, about, etc.), and blog.
+In the front-end part of our eCommerce template, you will find such features as the product description page, landing page, category pages, all support pages (contact, FAQ, about, etc.), and blog.
 The back-end part consists of CMS for blog, authentication, CMS for the store with an analytics dashboard, user management, and product management.
-We have also integrated payment systems in our eCommerce react template.
+We have also integrated payment systems into our eCommerce react template.

 To start a template you just need to type 2 commands and that is all – you can start to develop your store.

 - Blog and CMS for it;

 - Registration with email/password/name;